-Isopropyl alcohol is used to sterilize and disinfect.
+Isopropyl alcohol, also known as rubbing alcohol, is used to sterilize and disinfect.
 It kills germs and bacteria, and even fungus on contact.

-In other words, if you’ve just noticed a little white dot on your nail, alcohol MAY work to get rid of it, but it’s unlikely to get rid of a toenail fungal infection that you’ve had for months or years that’s taken hold in the deeper layers of the nail.
+In other words, if you’ve just noticed a little white dot on your nail, rubbing alcohol MAY work to get rid of it.
+But it’s unlikely to get rid of a toenail fungal infection that you’ve had for months or years that’s taken hold in the deeper layers of the nail.

 Other Home Remedies for Toenail Fungus

 If you find yourself with a toenail fungal infection that you’ve had for a long time, it’s unlikely that alcohol will get rid of it.
 But the following are the top three home remedies for treating toenail fungus that are safe to use.